jdanil/libyear/README.md

 "drift" is useful as a guideline to determine when dependencies should be updated.
 "pulse" is useful for identifying dependencies that may no longer be maintained.
 "releases" is an alternate measure of "drift" based on discrete versions rather than time.
+"major", "minor", and "patch" provide more granular metrics for "releases".

 Each metric can be configured with a threshold.
 If configured, a breach of the threshold will exit the process with a failure code.
-This may be used in CI as a quality gate.
+This may be used in CI as a quality gate, or as a [cron job](https://en.wikipedia.org/wiki/Cron) to trigger an alert when the debt gets too high.

 If dependencies are already up-to-date, `libyear` tracks upcoming versions of dependencies, providing timely notice to prepare for stable releases.